NanoComp/meep/doc/docs/Python_User_Interface.md

 at a single frequency, and which couples primarily into that mode as long as the bandwidth is not too broad.
-This is possible if you have [MPB](https://mpb.readthedocs.io) installed: Meep will call MPB to compute the field profile of the desired mode, and uses the field profile to produce an equivalent current source.
-Note: this feature does *not* work in cylindrical coordinates.
-To do this, instead of a `source` you should use an `EigenModeSource`
+This is possible if you have [MPB](https://mpb.readthedocs.io) installed: Meep will call MPB to compute the field profile of the desired mode, and use the field profile to produce an equivalent current source.
+The mode-launcher feature does *not* work in cylindrical coordinates.
+To use the mode launcher, instead of a `source` you should use an `EigenModeSource`.

 </div>